mozanunal/sllm.nvim/README.md

   wrap/linebreak enabled.
 - **Token Usage Feedback** Displays request/response token usage and estimated cost after each prompt (when `show_usage` is enabled).
+- **Code Block Extraction** Copy the first, last, or entire response from the LLM buffer to clipboard without focusing on it.

 ---